Bylaws of the

 ARTICLE IX – ENDORSEMENTS

 9.1 – Offices Endorsed: Subject to the requirements of the State Party By-Laws and the laws of the State of California, the Club may make endorsements of candidates for local elected offices as well as Democratic Candidates in primary elections for state and federal offices and for State and Local Ballot Measures that have been qualified.
+Endorsements for Democratic Party positions are subject to the process described in Section 9.11.
 To be eligible for endorsement, a candidate must be a registered Democrat.
-The Board may determine which election races and ballot measures to consider for endorsement in a given election cycle.
+The PAC may determine which election races and ballot measures to consider for endorsement in a given election cycle.

 ARTICLE X – AMENDMENTS